richardschneider/yappy/doc/REST API/Delete-resource.md

 #### Remarks

-Performs a physical of the resource.
+Performs a physical delete of the resource.

 !!! note
     The 204 status code is returned on success, NOT 200.